 7.1 Participating institutions

-For a person to be eligible for redress, at least 1 participating institution must be responsible for the sexual abuse (and if applicable, related non-sexual abuse) of that person.
+For a person to be eligible for redress, at least one participating institution must be responsible for the sexual abuse (and if applicable, related non-sexual abuse) of that person.
 That is, the abuse occurred in circumstances where an institution that is participating in the Scheme is primarily or equally responsible for the abuse.

 What is a participating institution?